Thursday, October 23

 Daria Tennikova and Siyuan Feng, University of Wisconsin—Madison

 Our presentation will explore the creative and scientific potential of translating genetic information into musical compositions, showcasing a novel interdisciplinary system capable of automatically generating music from genetic data.
-Building upon the legacy of genetic music established by pioneers such as Susumo Ohno and Mary Anne Clark, our project introduces a significant innovation: composing music based on genetic variations observed within natural populations rather than individual organisms.
+Building upon the legacy of genetic music established by pioneers such as Susumo Ohno and Mary Anne Clark, we have discovered innovative ways to map genetics to music, and re-defined the balance between scientific representation and artistic expression.
 By integrating advances in bioinformatics with algorithmic composition, our system not only bridges the gap between art and science but also exemplifies future-thinking creativity by utilizing emerging technologies to address interdisciplinary questions about life, identity, and expression.
 This work underscores how artistic methodologies can lead innovative inquiry into biological sciences and education.

 Embodied Memory and the Senses: Integrating Music, Data, and Immersive Media in Higher Education through Memor-ii